Coronavirus (Covid19) Update

 - Coronavirus - Georgia Department of Health

 2) Patients currently on allergy shots may continue to receive their injections.
 However, if you have been building up once weekly, you may start coming every 10 days for your buildup phase.
+If you are on monthly maintenance shots you may space to every 6 weeks.
 In the spirit of social distancing, if you have flexibility, please try to avoid any peak times to minimize the number of people in the waiting room.
 If you are uncomfortable coming into the office, you may skip injections during this period of social distancing.

 3) If you are on biologic injections (ex.
 Xolair, Nucala, Fasensra), you should keep your appointment as long as you are not acutely ill with any type of infection.